 Overall, the results indicate that forests are shifting to communities that can cope with greater average water stress as well as more variability in water stress.
-This should buffer forests against some of the effects of climate change, at least in the short term, Trugman says.
+This should buffer forests against some of the effects of climate change, at least in the short term, according to Trugman.

-"Ultimately, we want to put trait velocities and climate velocities in some comparable context to understand how mismatches between the two will affect our forests."
+"Ultimately, we want to put trait velocities and climate velocities in some comparable context to understand how mismatches between the two will affect our forests," she said.